 Instant Regret, Upon Arrival

-The listing had mentioned an elevator, so I was a bit thrown when we pulled up and found the apartment was actually a cellar unit, tucked directly off the street—not inside the main building at all.
+The listing had mentioned an elevator, so I was a bit thrown when we searched the street for the right door number and found the apartment was actually a cellar unit, tucked directly off the street—not inside the main building at all.
 But we were tired, and I was grateful to have something booked for five nights.
+A place to get some rest and feel comfortable.

 Then we opened the door.